taylorscott91/mean-lab/README.md

 ## Lab Submission

-Please submit an issue to this repo by Thursday, April 14th at 5PM with...
+Please submit an issue to this repo by 5PM with...
 * A link to your lab repo.
 * A link to your deployed application.
 * Any questions you would like answered by the instructor grading the lab.